nginx/nginx/README.md

 Windows executables for mainline and stable releases can be found on the main [NGINX download page](https://nginx.org/en/download.html).
 Note that the current implementation of NGINX for Windows is at the Proof-of-Concept stage and should only be used for development and testing purposes.

 ## Dynamic modules
 NGINX version 1.9.11 added support for [Dynamic Modules](https://nginx.org/en/docs/ngx_core_module.html#load_module).
-Unlike standard, Static modules, which must be complied into NGINX binaries at build-time, Dynamic modules can be downloaded, installed, and configured at any point.
+Unlike standard, Static modules, which must be complied into NGINX binaries at build-time, Dynamic modules can be downloaded, installed, and configured after the core NGINX binaries have been built.
 [Official dynamic module binaries](https://nginx.org/en/linux_packages.html#dynmodules) are available from the same package repository as the core NGINX binaries described in previous steps.

 > [!TIP]
 > [NGINX JavaScript (njs)](https://github.com/nginx/njs), is a popular NGINX dynamic module that enables the extension of core NGINX functionality using familiar JavaScript syntax.

+> [!IMPORTANT]
+> If desired, dynamic modules can also be built statically into NGINX at compile time.

 # Getting started with NGINX
 For a gentle introduction to NGINX basics, please see our [Beginner’s Guide](https://nginx.org/en/docs/beginners_guide.html).